genedelisa/XcodeProjectTemplates/README.md

 * .gitignore
 * .travis.yml
+* README.md
 * LICENSE
 * Credits.html for Cocoa projects

+You can easily find these file templates and modify them to your taste.
+They use the template placeholders so some things are already customized for you.

 Run the install.sh script or copy manually if you don't like being bashed.

-The script will install them to ~/Library/Developer/Xcode/Templates/Project\
+The script will install them to ~/Library/Developer/Xcode/Templates/Project\ Templates/FolderNameYouSpecifyOnTheCommandLine
-Templates/FolderNameYouSpecifyOnTheCommandLine

 ## Blog post for this example.